How Teacher Apprenticeship is Changing Teacher Preparation

 Perhaps the shiniest new pathway is Registered Teacher Apprenticeship, which combines paid on-the-job training under the guidance of a mentor teacher with highly subsidized (or free) tuition.
 Teacher apprenticeship is a promising model for increasing access into the teaching profession, boosting the incentives to train as a teacher, and strengthening clinical preparation.
 In 2021, New York was one of the first states to approve a Registered Apprenticeship program for K-12 teachers.
 And in 2022, Tennessee became the first state to register a program with the US Department of Labor.
 By the end of March of that year, US Secretary of Education Miguel Cardona was calling on all states to create teacher apprenticeship programs as a strategy for addressing teacher shortages.

 Clearly, education leaders were listening.
-By April 2024, teacher apprenticeship programs had been formally registered in 34 states plus Puerto Rico.
+By May 2024, teacher apprenticeship programs had been formally registered in 35 states plus Puerto Rico and the District of Columbia.

 What will this quick uptake of teacher apprenticeship mean to teachers, to preparation programs, to schools and to the students they educate?
 Based on an analysis of programs across the country, teacher apprenticeship has the potential to transform teacher preparation in a number of positive ways and at the very least will challenge the status quo.